Call Today! Free Immediate Response (818) 781-1570

 A not guilty plea can always be changed later on once a plea deal is worked out.

-Entering a not guilty plea at arraignment is normally prerequisite to receiving additional discovery beyond the initial police reports provided by the prosecution as many District Attorney's offices will not process discovery requests until after arraignment.
+Entering a not-guilty plea at arraignment is normally a prerequisite to receiving additional discovery beyond the initial police reports provided by the prosecution, as many District Attorney's offices will not process discovery requests until after arraignment.

-There are, however, some charges and some prosecutors which call for arraignment-only offers which are so favorable that the defendant will want to take advantage of the offer without the opportunity to receive additional discovery or litigate the case through motion practice.
+However, some charges and some prosecutors call for arraignment-only offers that are so favorable that the defendant will want to take advantage of them without the opportunity to receive additional discovery or litigate the case through motion practice.

 It is in no one's interest to pressure a defendant into a speedy guilty plea at the first court date only to have him or her come back to court shortly thereafter seeking to withdraw his or her plea.